Refrigerator Water Filter Problems & How to Fix Them

 ✔️ Did you remove the protective cap?

-New EDR1RXD1 filters come with a protective plastic cap on the end.
+Many new filters ship with a protective plastic cap.
 Remove it before installation.

 ✔️ Did you transfer the end cap from the old filter?

-Some Whirlpool models require you to move the blue end cap from the old filter to the new one.
-Without it, the filter won't seat correctly.
+Some models (especially Whirlpool and KitchenAid) require moving the end cap from the old filter to the new one.

 ✔️ Is the housing damaged or stuck?

-If the old filter broke off inside the housing, you'll need a technician to inspect and repair it before installing a new filter.
+If the old filter broke off inside the housing, you'll need a technician before installing a new filter.

 💡 Filter Light Won't Reset